 - Filing the adoption petition and other necessary legal paperwork with the court

-- Finalizing the adoption according to Georgia or North Carolina adoption procedures
+- Finalizing the adoption according to Georgia adoption procedures

-Whether you are considering foster care adoption in Atlanta, Savannah, Charlotte, or anywhere else in Georgia or North Carolina, we are happy to travel to your county to complete your case.
+Whether you are considering foster care adoption in Atlanta, Savannah, or anywhere else in Georgia, we are happy to travel to your county to complete your case.
 We are passionate about providing permanence for children in the foster system and regularly assist families adopting from foster care throughout the state.